muzaffarshaikh/nodejs-case-study/Task-1/README.md

 ## Design Approach

-### Project Structure and Design
+## Project Structure and Design

-The project is implemented as a SAM application which is running on Node.js TypeScript.
-It is based on micro-services where each API is compiled and runs on its own.
-It follows a Handler, Controller, Service, Repository pattern.
-This in my opinion ensures smooth development process along with loosely coupled code.
+The project is implemented as a SAM (Serverless Application Model) application running on Node.js with TypeScript.
+It is built using a microservices architecture, where each API is independently compiled and executed.
+This design follows a **Handler, Controller, Service, Repository** pattern, which ensures a smooth development process and promotes loosely coupled code.
-The handler is responsible for routing to appropriate controller which is responsible for the process.
-The service class is a wrapper upon repository, which connects to the DB.
-The service class can also act as a processing unit whenever required for complex calculations.

-The project also contains configuration files such as eslint and prettier for code formatting.

-It has has setup for unit testing.
-Although due to time constrains, adding unit test cases was a challenge.
+- **Handler:** Routes requests to the appropriate controller.
+- **Controller:** Manages the main processing logic.
+- **Service:** Acts as a wrapper around the repository, handling complex business logic when required.
+- **Repository:** Directly interacts with the database to perform CRUD operations.

+This layered architecture enhances code maintainability, scalability, and testability.
+The project also includes configuration files like ESLint and Prettier to enforce code formatting standards.
+Although unit testing was set up, adding comprehensive test cases was challenging due to time constraints.

-### Implementation
+## Implementation

-The major functionalities that were implemented are mentioned below:
+The following major functionalities were implemented:

-1. Create subscription plans with different pricing and billing cycles.
+1. **Create Subscription Plans:** Allows creation of subscription plans with different pricing and billing cycles.
-2. Assign subscription plans to customers
+2. **Assign Subscription Plans to Customers:** Enables assigning a specific subscription plan to a customer.
-3. PARTIAL IMPLEMENTATION: Generate invoices at the end of each billing cycle based on the customer’s subscription plan.
+3. **PARTIAL IMPLEMENTATION: Generate Invoices:** Generates invoices at the end of each billing cycle based on the customer’s subscription plan.
-4. Record payments made by customers and update invoice status accordingly.
+4. **Record Payments:** Tracks payments made by customers and updates invoice status accordingly.
-5. Handle failed payments and implement retry logic: This was implemented with SNS/SQS pipeline.
+5. **Failed Payment Handling:** Implements retry logic for failed payments using an SNS/SQS pipeline.
-6. Send email notifications to customers when an invoice is generated, when a payment is successful, or when a payment fails.
+6. **Email Notifications:** Sends email notifications to customers when an invoice is generated, when a payment is successful, or when a payment fails.

-There are a lot of places where the code can be improved.

-Please check the Swagger documentation for the API docs.
-Only the core APIs are implemented.
+There are several areas where the code can be further optimized and improved.
+For detailed API documentation, please refer to the [Billing-API-Swagger.yaml](./docs/Billing-API-Swagger.yaml) docs.
+Note that only the core APIs have been implemented.